KindleModding/kindlemodding.github.io/content/troubleshooting/otastatus.md

 > [!TIP]
 > Also avalible on [KindleForge](https://github.com/KindleTweaks/KindleForge)!

-OTA Blocking is one of the most important steps when it comes to jailbreaking, and if you're like me you want to make sure that you did it right.
+OTA Blocking is one of the most important steps when it comes to jailbreaking, and you may want to make sure that you did it right.

 ## Traditional Method
 1. Download the [Check OTA Status Script](https://github.com/neura-neura/Check-OTA-status/releases/latest/download/Check.OTA.status_current.sh) by neura